kaligraffy/basiccryptmypi/README.md

 Main issues is error handling and the unmount logic at the moment.

+Occasionally, the mounts don't get cleaned up properly, if this is the case run: losetup -D; umount /dev/loop/*; mount Then check if there are any other mounts to umount.

 Raise on here and I'll try and fix them as soon as I can, this is a refactor of an existing project, I highly anticipate bugs, despite removing a large amount of code which *should* make this more predictable.

 TODO